 It’s easy to get around either on foot, hiking, or ask your guesthouse to help you find a jeep/car and driver that you can hire for a day either by yourself or as a group, sharing with others in your guesthouse, to save on costs.

 From Mestia, martrushkas run daily to Tbilisi, Kutaisi, and Zugdidi.
 Check with your guesthouse for schedules and bookings.

 Visiting Georgia?
-You might be interested in these posts:
+You might want to read this guide to Georgian visas and might be interested in these posts: